Crusoe Kurddal: Influences

 Crusoe Kurddal's father, Crusoe Kuningbul, heavily influenced his work.
 Kunningbul was born in the Middle Liverpool River region, and during WWII he moved to Milingimbi.
 After the war, he began bark painting at Maningrida, but he finally relocated to Barrihdjowkkeng where he ultimately raised Crusoe and his brothers Owen Yalandja and Tim Wulanibirr.
 Throughout his prolific career, Kuningbul depicted Mimih spirits through sculptures and in bark paintings.
+The slim and elongated Mimih spirits live amongst Arnhem Land plateau's rocks.
+The spirits are said to come out at night through the rock crevices to look after and protect the land.
+They can mystically appear to hunters in the region to trap them in their rocky realm and magically disappear soon after.
+Depictions of the Mimih spirits is abundant in the region's rock art, and some say that the Mimih painted the art themselves to reveal their way of life.

-Kunningbul was the first artist to depict Mimih figures in sculptural form, and he created these figures from 1968 until his death in 1984.
+Kunningbul was the first and only Maningrida artist to depict Mimih figures in sculptural form from the 1960s to the 1980s, despite the subject being a commonplace in bark paintings from this area.
+He created these figures from 1968 until his death in 1984.
 Kunningbul also performed traditional dances and songs, and sometimes, he performed alongside his Mimih sculptures in Kuninjku trade ceremonies called Mamurrng — the sculptures were specifically developed for these ceremonies.
+Kunningbul's sons talk about their father's carvings by saying that “he made it (carvings) for sale and for shows as well.
+He used to put it (the carving) in the middle and would dance around it.”
 Mamurrng ceremonies are traditional ceremonies that celebrate male births.
 After Kunningbul's death, Kurddal and his brother Owen Yalandja inherited the right to create Mimih sculptures from Kunningbul.
-Kurddal's 1985 sculpture entitled Mimih Spirit serves as an example of one of Kurddal's Mimih sculptures that continues in the vein of Kuningbul's artwork.
-Kurddal began to make Mimih sculptures that are significantly larger in scale than his father-s in the mid-1980s.
+His brother, Owen Yalandja, is renowned for his wood carvings and painted designs of Yawkyawk.
+Yawkyawk was first carved by Yalandja at his country's waterhole in Barridjohwkeng.
+Yalandja has tested with different carving methods to make a varying array of sizes for the forms—tree sized to trunk and branch sized—and utilizes scaly textures and warps to represent marine and fish features.